RSS Feed

 MW: This is a huge topic.
 Many movies, producers, and production companies, and some studios, stars and directors have close ties to the American DOD (Department Of Defence), arms dealers (American and Israeli), oil companies, and/or the ruling Republican Party and neocon Bush backers.
 The Hollywood/D.C. connection has existed for a long time to some extent but it’s stronger now than ever.
 After 9/11 Karl Rove met with studio heads and top producers and directors and convinced most of them to be part of the war on terror and to be more patriotic and pro FBI, CIA, Armed Forces…

 If an American movie features spies, the military, and military hardware and does not explicitly criticized the government and the Iraq war – it has the full cooperation of the DOD.
 Some of our tax dollars actually go to providing military planes, boats, weapons, soldiers, advisors… to pro military movies that we pay too much to see – then go buy DVDs of!
 Many major movies have government agents and agencies right in the credits if you know where to look.
 Even most people who look back at WWII era movies or early Cold War era movies and realize that they were propaganda, don’t realize what’s happening now.
-Read the rest of this entry
+Continue reading Karl Rove and Dick Cheney in Hollywood and TV – at taxpayer expense

 The Never-Never Land of Corporate TV